bt3gl/building_blog/content/v8_jit.md

 b.x;
 ```

 In the above implementation, we would have two different Point objects that do not share any structure.
 This is because JavaScript is **classless**: you create  new objects on the fly and dynamically add or remove proprieties.
 Functions can move from an object to another.
-Objects with same type can appear in the same sites in the program with no constraints.
+Objects with the same type can appear in the same sites in the program with no constraints.

 Furthermore, to store their object proprieties, most JavaScript engines use a *dictionary-like data structure*.
 Each property access demands a dynamic lookup to resolve their location in memory.
 This contrasts  *static* languages such as Java, where instance variables are located at fixed offsets determined by the compiler (due to the *fixed* object layout by the *object's class*).
 In this case, access is given by a simple memory load or store (a single instruction).